Multidisciplinary Studies Center

 Certificate Program in Actuarial Studies

 - S.R.S.
 Rao Poduri, Ph.D.
-(Harvard), Professor of Statistics and Biostatistics and Chair of the Committee
+(Harvard), Professor and Director of Statistics and Chair of the Committee

 - Carl Mueller, Ph.D.
 (Berkeley), Professor of Mathematics

-The College offers a Certificate in Actuarial Studies for students contemplating a career in the insurance industry.
+The College offers a Certificate in Actuarial Studies.
 The program is supervised by a faculty committee of representatives from the Departments of: Statistics, Mathematics, and Economics, with one member designated as Program Adviser, and administered through the Multidisciplinary Studies Center, Dewey 4209-B. Ordinarily, interested students should apply by spring semester of their junior year.

 - 5 Core courses: